prussell21/sparkify-user-churn/docs/index.md

 ## Feature Engineering

-In additiion to using page interaction as a feature for modeling, I decided to normalize this activity by the number of songs each user had listened to.
+Using these page interaction counts alone would require scaling, but would still not be a great method for machine learning.
+Some users have been active for longer and would have performed more 'Thumbs Up' or Thumbs Down' regardless of satisfaction or disasisfaction when compared to less active or new users.

+The solution to this is to normalize each users activities by the amount of songs they have listened to, turning our features in into interactions per song.

 #### Selected Features